TSMaitry/alaterm/FAQ.md

 then you do not need any GUI.

-##### If I root my device, does that make alaterm better?
+##### Q. If I root my device, does that make alaterm better?

 A. I do not know, and do not care.
+Do not even ask about rooting.

+##### Q. Can the installer script be modified for a different Linux distro?

+A. No. The installer is specific to Arch Linux ARM.
+It is not as simple as changing the name to some other distro.
+Besides, most other distros do not have code compiled for ARM processors.

 ##### Q. Can I contribute to this project?